oyenet1/course_allocation/README.md

 * git
 * mysql database
 + composer

-- System Architechure
+## System Architechure

-    + Use case diagram
+   Use case diagram
        A use case diagram is a diagram that shows the interaction between users and a system, it also helps to understand how the system is used and different actions it can perform.
       ![Alt text](<readme img/Course allocation system Usecase diagram.png>)

-    + Data flow diagram
+   Data flow diagram
       A Data flow diagram shows how data moves through a system.
 It illustrates the flow of information between different processes, data sources and data destinations.
       ![Alt text](<readme img/Course allocation system Dataflow diagram.png>)

-    * ERD (Entity Relationship diagram)
+   ERD (Entity Relationship diagram)
       This diagram shows the relationship between entities in a database.
 It helps to understand the structure and organisation of data in a database system.
       ![Alt text](<readme img/erd.png>)

 ## Installation Guide
-To install this software the system(PC) should have the following things needed to load run the projects they are: git, phpv8, mysql database, composer.
-All this tools are available in a server called Laragon.
-Any other server can be used but the server must posses all the mentioned requirements needed to run the project.
+To install this software the system(PC) should possess the system requirements listed above.

 Running this software project from GitHub involves a few steps.
 You can do this by either cloning the repository using Git or by downloading the project as a ZIP file.